Efficient real-time monitoring of an emerging influenza epidemic: how feasible?: Discussion

 \paragraph{Predictive Model Assessment}

-A fundamental goal of real-time modelling is to derive online epidemic forecasts with an appropriate quantification of the associated uncertainty.
-Being able to assess the predictive adequacy of a model in real-time is therefore crucial.
-In this case, the ongoing assessment of the quality of one-step ahead forecasts based on posterior predictive distributions $p(\data{k+1}\lvert\data{k})$ \citep{Daw84} is an appealing approach.
-Although test statistics based on the ranked probability scoring rule have been used in Section \ref{sec:prediction}, there are alternate scoring rules that could be considered.
-The logarithmic score, for a predictive distribution $p(\cdot)$ and the subsequently realised observation $y$ is defined to be:
+A fundamental goal of real-time modelling is to provide online epidemic forecasts with an appropriate quantification of the associated uncertainty.
+The real time assessment of the predictive adequacy of a model becomes, therefore, key and can be carried out through the evaluation of one-step ahead forecasts based on posterior predictive distributions $p(\data{k+1}\lvert\data{k})$ \citep{Daw84}.
+Such assessments can be made informally through, for example, probability integral transform (PIT) histograms \citep{CzaGH09}.
+In the example of Section \ref{sec:last.analysis}, Figure \ref{fig:forecasts}(A) shows the PIT histogram for one-step ahead prediction of primary care consultations for all age groups for successive analyses in the range 84-245 days.
+A good predictive system would give a uniform histogram and though the histogram here is not entirely uniform, it shows no consistent under or over-estimation nor any clear signs of over-dispersion.

+More formally, proper scoring rules \citep{GneR07} can be used to assess the quality of forecasts, including through formal tests of prediction adequacy \citep{SeiD93}.
+Many different scoring rules exist, but to illustrate a benefit of an SMC algorithm consider the logarithmic score, defined, for a predictive distribution $p(\cdot)$ and a subsequently realised observation $y$, to be: